subhashyadavon/CarDex-Prod/README.md

 Cardex combines the excitement of collectible card games with the thrill of racing.
 Players can:
 - Open randomized packs of car cards with unique stats and rarities
-- Trade cards with other players
+- Trade cards with other players with currency
-- Complete themed collections for rewards
-- Race cars based on their performance stats
-- Upgrade and customize their garage
+- View their garage and collection progress

 ## Documentation